nisha-k-k/Fragrance_Analysis_and_Recommendations/README.md

 While brands should take into consideration the responses to surveys similar to the one I have given, I do not think they should make it a case to cater towards just the popular scent notes.
 The uniqueness of different fragrances comes from the combination of scents, including the addition of a scent that may not be well known or popular.

 ## Part 2: Fragrance Recommendation System

+## Future Updates
+The main update currently in the works is a web app for the recommendation system, so that users can easily use it instead of having to use a Jupyter Notebook.

+More updates to the analysis will be done as the survey receives more responses.